vladiiancu/plex-reshare/README.md

 REDIS_HOST: <ip or container (host)name>
 REDIS_PORT: 6379 (or other custom port, no auth support yet)
 REDIS_DB_RQ: 11 (redis db for rq)

+# limit the number of files exposed, increment by `FILES_DAY` daily.
+# this is to expose a subset of files to Plex initially and can them daily incremental
+DATE_START: YYYY-MM-DD
+FILES_DAY: 15
 ```

 By default it'll use redis db #11.